chiru-labs/ERC721A/docs/tips.md

 During transfers, ERC721A scans through ownership storage slots until it finds an initialized slot.

-To prevent overly expensive first-time transfer fees for tokens that are minted in large batches, you can either:
+To prevent expensive first-time transfer fees for tokens that are minted in large batches, either:

 - Restrict the max batch size for public mints to a reasonable number.